Homemade Chocolate Dipped Pretzels

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-Make your own chocolate covered pretzels at home to stick in cookie trays or simply snack on!
+Learn how to make your own chocolate covered pretzels at home to stick in cookie trays or simply snack on!

-But what’s a cookie tray without other treats, eh?
+Because honestly, what’s a cookie tray without other treats, eh?

 PEOPLE LOVE CHOCOLATE DIPPED PRETZELS

 Yes, it was (and, I’m positive, still) that exciting.

-We get all sorts of things: cookies, cakes, candy, fruit baskets, nut assortments, and, our favorite, chocolate covered pretzels.
+We would get all sorts of things: cookies, cakes, candy, fruit baskets, nut assortments, and, our favorite, chocolate covered pretzels.

 So yeah.
 Chocolate covered pretzels = Christmas to me.